 This is a Woodstock public park.
-You can usually dive in off rocks without fear of touching bottom or do a cannonball off the rope swing, although this year as the water level is unusually low, the rope swing was not being used when we visited.
+You can usually dive in off rocks without fear of touching the bottom or do a cannonball off the rope swing, although this year as the water level is unusually low, the rope swing was not being used when we visited.
 To get there, drive to the intersection of Route 375 and 212 and head east towards Saugerties.
 After about a half mile, look for a gravel road on your right.
 There is no sign.
-It is across from a small garden center & grocery store (Gallo's) and looks like a wooded driveway.
+It is across from a small garden center & grocery store (Gallo’s) and looks like a wooded driveway.
 Park here and follow the trail to the stream and a swimming hole.
 It is marked on google maps.
-Dog friendly.
+Dog-friendly.

 Millstream Swimming Hole

 This small swimming hole is located on Millstream Road in downtown Woodstock between Tannery Brook Road and Rt 375.
 Parking is available on the road.
 You can also swim near the bridge where Tannery Brook Road crosses Millstream Road.
 Nice to cool off if you are in downtown Woodstock and fancy a quick dip!

 This combines a scenic, two-mile hike (one-way) to a beautiful waterfall and swimming hole in Vernooy Kill surrounded by hemlocks and shrubs on state land.